 Students are required to check their “My Finances” account and print their “Statement of Outstanding Charges” on eStudent after enrolling in units and just before the census date for each study period you are enrolled into.

-You must pay your fees by the Payment Due Date each study period.
+You must pay your fees by the due date each study period.

-Students with unpaid fees by the required Payment Due Date listed on their Statement of Outstanding Charges will be sanctioned.
+Students with unpaid fees by the payment due date listed on their Statement of Outstanding Charges will be sanctioned.